 As water freezes, it expands and causes pressure on pipes and they can bust as an end result.
-Damage can occur not only in the pipes, but other areas of the home too.
-In turn, this can be expensive to repair for homeowners so taking any type of precaution regarding frozen water pipes is always a good step.
+Damage can occur not only in the pipes, but other areas of the home, too.
+This can be expensive to repair for homeowners, so taking precautions to prevent frozen water pipes is always a good step.

-Below are a few steps to help prevent frozen pipes:
+Below are five steps to help protect against frozen pipes:

 - Close crawl spaces vents and also keep garage doors closed as well.